bsc-mem/Mess-benchmark/README.md

 # Mess benchmark
+Mess benchmark describes the memory system performance with a family of bandwidth--latency curves.
+The benchmark covers the full range of the memory traffic intensity, from the unloaded to fully-saturated memory system.
+It also considers numerous compositions of read and write operations.
+The Mess benchmark is designed for holistic and detailed memory system characterization, and it is easily adaptive to different target platforms.
+The current benchmark release covers all major CPU and GPU ISAs: x86, ARM, Power, RISC-V, and NVIDIA’s Parallel Thread Execution (PTX).

 ## Citation

 Please cite the following paper if you find this benchmark useful:

-Esmaili-Dokht, P., Sgherzi, F., Girelli, V.S., Boixaderas, I., Carmin, M., Momeni, A., Armejach, A., Mercadal, E., Llort, G., Radojković, P., Moretó, M., Giménez, J., Martorell, X., Ayguadé, E., Labarta, J., Confalonieri, E., Dubey, R., & Adlard, J. (2024).
-A Mess of Memory System Benchmarking, Simulation and Application Profiling.
-ArXiv, abs/2405.10170.
+P. Esmaili-Dokht, F. Sgherzi, V. S. Girelli, I. Boixaderas, M. Carmin, A. Momeni, A. Armejach, E. Mercadal, G. Llort, P. Radojkovic, M. Moreto, J. Gimenez, X. Martorell, E. Ayguade, J. Labarta, E. Confalonieri, R. Dubey, and J. Adlard, “A mess of memory system benchmarking, simulation and application profiling,” 2024.
+[Online].
+Available: https://arxiv.org/abs/2405.10170

+---To be appear in MICRO 2024

 ## Repository structure

 The general structure of this repository is depicted below.
-Since Mess benchmark is developed for wide range of platforms, from actual hardware to simulators, from CPUs to GPUs, and from x86 to RISC-V CPUs.
-To use Mess benchmark to evaluate, the user may adopt the Mess version that is more similar to their target platform.
+Mess benchmark is developed for wide range of platforms, from actual hardware to simulators, from CPUs to GPUs, and from x86 to RISC-V CPUs.
+To use Mess benchmark to evaluate each platform, the user may adopt the Mess version that is more similar to their target platform.